Runner tying shoelaces by the front door

 • rest

-That is most of the work done already.
+That is most of the work done.

 A very normal, very useful week might look like: